ostdotcom/website-docupony/platform/docs/4-launch.md

 :::

 ## b.
 Conduct an initial pilot
 We recommend a phased launch and launching to <10,000 users to begin with.
-This is to ensure that your Brand Token Economy performs as expected.
+This is to ensure that your Token performs as expected.

 ## c.
 Fine-tune token economics
-* Is the supply of Brand Tokens sufficient
+* Is the supply of Tokens sufficient
 * Are the actions and token _rewards_ right?
 Should token _rewards_ be more or less?

 ## d.
 Incorporate more use cases